alperengulunay/Card_Resume_0.1/README.md

 # Create Your Business Card or CV
-Enter your information and take your Card PDF rough-and-ready.
+Enter your information and take your Business Card PDF rough-and-ready.

 *card only, for now*